Configure WunderGraph Server options

 This option allows you to configure the logger level of WunderGraph Server.

-This option indicates whether Prometheus metrics collection and exposure should be enabled.
+This option indicates whether OpenTelemetry tracing should be enabled.

 Options default values